FiyinfoluwaDav/Driverless-car-assistance/README.md

 python main.py
 ```

-The application will launch and you will be able to see the output of the computer vision system in real-time.
+The application will launch, and you will be able to see the output of the computer vision system in real-time.
 You can also enable the auto-mode to let the system control the vehicle in a compatible simulator.

 ## Contributing